 1. Explore Tiny Details

-Go beyond basic questions by asking for more detailed knowledge.
-For instance, in the Fun Trivia category, you'll find questions like:
+Go beyond basic questions by asking for more details.
+For instance, in the Fun Trivia category, you'll find questions like: "Which Founding Father was known for his inventive mind and created bifocal glasses?"

 The answer is Benjamin Franklin.
 And then you add "in what year?"
 Answer - 1785.
 And then you add "on what date?"
 You get the picture?